munificent/craftinginterpreters/book/jumping-back-and-forth.md

 ^code loop-start (1 before, 1 after)

-After executing the body of a while loop, we need to jump all the way back to before the condition.
+After executing the body of a while loop, we jump all the way back to before the condition.
 That way, we re-evaluate the condition expression on each iteration.
 We store chunk's current instruction count in `loopStart` to record the offset in the bytecode right before the condition expression we're about to compile.
 Then we pass that into this helper function:

 ^code emit-loop